-Clearwater Beach, a newer community halfway between St. Petersburg and Tampa with about 4,000 hotel rooms, is rapidly growing in popularity.
+Clearwater Beach, halfway between St. Petersburg and Tampa with about 4,000 hotel rooms, has become so popular that it was named #1 Beach in the US and #7 Beach in the World by the 2017 TripAdvisor Readers Choice Awards.
 Clearwater delivers a great family beach experience because it’s cheaper than Florida’s East Coast beaches; and it’s on the Gulf of Mexico which is calmer, shallower and therefore, safer, than the Atlantic.
-Soft white sand, lifeguards and restrooms make it an ideal destination for families with young children.
+Truly clear water, soft white sand, lifeguards and restrooms make it an ideal destination for families with young children.
 There’s the Nannies Who Care local childcare agency (although the nightlife is pretty much kid-friendly) and hotels come in every price range.
 The $1 Jolly Trolley and Clearwater ferry system ($4 adults, $2 kids) mean it’s easy and cheap to get around without a rental car.
 What more can you ask?

-Whether you're interested in a luxury spa resort or a glitzy outpost of a major chain, small inns and motels or Airbnb's, you can find it in Clearwater Beach.
-Exploring the websites or calling each hotel directly is the best way to learn about their family packages, seasonal discounts, and children's programs.
-And if you're traveling with someone on the spectrum, swipe down for our review of the Tradewinds in St. Pete Beach.
+Whether you’re interested in a luxury spa resort or a glitzy outpost of a major chain, small inns and motels or Airbnb’s, you can find it in Clearwater Beach.
+(Speaking of luxury, 2019 will see a 166-room JW Marriott Clearwater Beach opening on the coast.)
+Exploring websites or calling each hotel directly is the best way to learn about their family packages, seasonal discounts, and children’s programs.
+And if you’re traveling with someone on the spectrum, swipe down for our review of the Tradewinds in nearby St. Pete Beach.

 Wyndham Grand Clearwater Beach